mumoshu/play2-memcached/README.md

-Memcached Plugin for Play framework 2.0
+Memcached Plugin for Play framework 2.x
 ---------------------------------------

-An implementation of CacheAPI for Play 2.1-RC3 final.
+A Memcached implementation of Cache API for Play 2.x.
-Using spymemcached internally, which is the same as Play 1.x
+Using spymemcached internally, which is the same as Play 1.x's default Cache implementation.

 ## Usage